rabieifk/CNN-with-CIFAR-10/README.md

 # CNN-with-CIFAR-10
-impact of loss function and activation function on the CNN with CIFAR 10 data set
+Objective: Study the impact of loss function and activation function on the CNN

-The [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset is a useful dataset for analysing the accuracy of classification in many algorithm.

-A  three layers [CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network), in which three activation functions are employed, is designed:
+A 3-layer [CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network) with three activation functions was designed and used to classify the images in the well-known [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) set, and the outcome was compared with the expected results for CIFAR-10.

 [Sigmiod](https://en.wikipedia.org/wiki/Sigmoid_function) => fluctuation and vanishing gradainet are sigmiod's challenge